obestwalter/tox-direct/README.md

 ## concept

 `tox-direct` is trying to be safe first and should also have the ability to degrade gracefully when `tox-direct` is not installed.
-To ensure this, no new key in the init format is introduced.
+To ensure this, no new key in `tox.ini` is introduced.
+It works purely over env name, command line parameters or environment variables.

 There are two ways to request envs being run direct mode: **static** and **on request**.
 The on request variant also provides a **YOLO** option ((you only live once ;)) which means that everything is run in the host interpreter.
 This will change the host interpreter and is usually only safe and makes sense (or works at all) if tox is run in a virtual environment already.